 This article provides the necessary information on booster seat laws and regulations for drivers and passengers in the US.

-No-Back Car Seat Parameters
+Car Seat And Seat Belt Parameters

 Booster Seat Safety